sikanhe/gqtx/README.md

 Most importantly, we achieve all this *without* having to:

 - Set up code generation tools
-- Write SDL and having your schema patially defined in code and in a DSL file
+- Write SDL and having your schema partially defined in code and in a DSL file
 - Require special compiler magic such as `reflect-metadata` and decorators

 ### What does it look like?